Hydrane/angular2-notification-bar/README.md

 This is a simple notification bar component for Angular2.

-Inspired by [ng-notifications-bar](https://github.com/alexbeletsky/ng-notifications-bar) - in angular2.
+Inspired by [ng-notifications-bar](https://github.com/alexbeletsky/ng-notifications-bar) - in angular 1.

 # Installation